aaronkbutler/EmojiCheckSlackBot/README.md

 # EmojiCheckSlackBot

-Emoji code was adapted from https://meowni.ca/emoji-translate/
+Emoji code was adapted from https://github.com/notwaldorf/emoji-translate.
+Using the emojilib library: https://github.com/muan/emojilib.